VAMO: Efficient Zeroth-Order Variance Reduction for SGD with Faster Convergence: Related Work

 \section{Related Work}

-\textbf{First-order optimization.} While Stochastic Gradient Descent (SGD) \cite{robbins1951stochastic} remains a foundational algorithm in machine learning, its convergence can be slow in large-scale settings due to high gradient variance \cite{johnson2013accelerating}.
-Addressing this, variance-reduced (VR) methods \cite{gower2020variance}, notably SVRG \cite{ allen2016improved,reddi2016stochastic,johnson2013accelerating} and SAGA \cite{defazio2014saga}, represent a significant theoretical advancement.
-These algorithms reduce variance by leveraging gradients from past iterates or periodically computing full-batch gradients and achieve faster convergence rates (e.g., linear convergence under certain assumptions) compared to SGD \cite{reddi2016stochastic,johnson2013accelerating}.
+\paragraph{First-order optimization.} While Stochastic Gradient Descent (SGD) \citep{robbins1951stochastic} remains a foundational algorithm in machine learning, its convergence can be slow in large-scale settings due to high gradient variance \citep{johnson2013accelerating}.
+Addressing this, variance-reduced (VR) methods \citep{gower2020variance}, notably SVRG \citep{johnson2013accelerating, allen2016improved,reddi2016stochastic} and SAGA \citep{defazio2014saga}, represent a significant theoretical advancement.
+These algorithms reduce variance by leveraging gradients from past iterates or periodically computing full-batch gradients and achieve faster convergence rates (e.g., linear convergence under certain assumptions) compared to SGD \citep{johnson2013accelerating,reddi2016stochastic}.
 Despite these theoretical benefits, a primary practical limitation is the substantial computational and memory cost associated with full-batch gradients.
 This overhead can become prohibitive as model sizes and datasets scale.
-Another common extension of SGD is the use of adaptive step-sizes, as in ADAM~\cite{kingma2014adam} and Adagrad~\cite{duchi2011adaptive}.
-However, the convergence properties of these adaptive methods remain debated and can be highly sensitive to hyper-parameter choices~\cite{reddi2019convergence,defossez2020simple,zhang2022adam}.To provide a clearer and more interpretable comparison, we focus on standard baselines such as SGD and SVRG, which better isolate the effects of our proposed modifications.
-Notably, our algorithm can be readily combined with adaptive step-size techniques if needed.
+Another common extension of SGD is the use of adaptive step-sizes, as in Adagrad~\citep{duchi2011adaptive} and ADAM~\citep{kingma2014adam}.
+However, the convergence properties of these adaptive methods remain debated and can be highly sensitive to hyper-parameter choices~\citep{reddi2019convergence,defossez2020simple,zhang2022adam}.
+To provide a clearer and more interpretable comparison, we focus on standard baselines such as SGD and SVRG on our theoretical analysis, which better isolate the effects of our proposed modifications.